thunderpleco/aws-query-in-place/README.md

 ```

-By default, Amazon Redshift creates external tables with the pseudocolumns $path and $size.
+By default, Amazon Redshift creates external tables with the pseudocolumns **$path** and **$size**.
 Select these columns to view the path to the data files on Amazon S3 and the size of the data files for each row returned by a query.

 ```sql
 select "$path", "$size" from spectrum.sales where dateid = '1983';